unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/client-models/`

-Returns an array of client models which in this domain.
+Returns an array of client models in this domain.

 ##### Request